atandy/cmdline_parser/README.md

 Explain how to run the automated tests for this system

-There is a tests folder that contains two files.
-Either can be run manually with the following commands:
+There is a tests folder that contains a single file.
+It can be run manually with the following command:

 ```
-python tests/test_handle_part_input.py;
-python tests/test_parse.pypython tests/test_handle_part_input.py
+python tests/test_parse.py
 ```

-The tests are not comprehensive or 1:1 based on the spec requirements.
+The tests are not fully comprehensive or 1:1 based on the spec requirements.
 This is intentional.

 ## Authors
 Alex Tandy